drbean/edit/tsailin/pasteur_perspective.md

 knowledge creation and knowledge utilization may be a critical source of competitive advantage when creating one.

-This paper advanced our understanding of organizational strategies and structures to develop PO at university departments.
-First, this paper integrates the Pasteur's quadrant framework and ambidexterity theory into a strategic and organizational ability of PO.
-It also extends the application of Pasteur's quadrant framework at the organization level.
+This paper advances our understanding of organizational strategies and structures in the development of PO in university departments.
+First, it integrates the Pasteur's quadrant framework and ambidexterity theory into a strategic and organizational system where PO plays the major role.
+It also extends the application of the Pasteur's quadrant framework at the organization level.
-Second, via the developed construct and measurement of PO, university departments could compose, diagnose, and measure their PO.
-Third, this paper confirms the organizational meso-mediation relation between contextual factors, PO, and departmental collective efficacy.
+Second, via the developed construct and measurement of PO, university departments can compose, diagnose, and measure their own PO.
+Third, it confirms the organizational meso-mediation relation between contextual factors, PO, and departmental collective efficacy.

 Some policy and managerial implications are suggested as follows.
 The